 Moreover, the numbers are growing.
 For example, the number of educators in the $300,000-plus bracket has risen 56% statewide over the past three years, and 41% on the Island.

-Newsday’s annual compensation review is drawn from data obtained from the New York State Teachers' Retirement system, using the state’s Freedom of Information Law.
+Newsday’s annual compensation review is drawn from data obtained from the New York State Teachers' Retirement System, using the state’s Freedom of Information Law.
 The survey covers 261,600 educators statewide, with total compensation of more than $19 billion.
 For the Island, the survey includes about 60,428 educators with earnings of nearly $6.3 billion.

 The great majority of listings are superintendents, teachers, counselors and other public-school professionals.
 Also included in the upper-income brackets are 43 administrators, professors and others in the State University of New York system.
-Data does not include New York City school employees, who have their own retirement system.
+Data does not include New York City schools employees, who have their own retirement system.

 All listings are for the 2023-24 school year, which is the latest available and was released earlier this month.